ekmackay/ekmackay.github.io/README.md

 Prior to joining Inka Health, I worked for 4 years at Cytel in the Real World & Advanced Analytics group where I rose to the role of Research Principal in Statistics.
 I also have prior experience working in an economics setting, including 2 years in the Antitrust & Competition Economics practice at Charles River Associates applying statistical/econometric methods for regulatory reviews of mergers and acquisitions.

 I hold an MSc in Statistics from the University of Toronto and an MA in Economics from Queen's University.
+I also have Professional Statistician (P.Stat.) accreditation from the Statistical Society of Canada.

 For a recent perspective on evaluating treatments for rare indications and the benefits of a Bayesian approach, [see here for an article I co-authored](https://www.frontiersin.org/journals/pharmacology/articles/10.3389/fphar.2023.1249611/full).